16 Candle Alternatives That Still Provide Relaxing Scents & Great Light

 An essential oil diffuser is an electric apparatus that has a compartment to add the essential oil.
 When switched on, the oil is broken down and released as steam from an outlet at the top.

-Incense is another lovely option to make your room more fragrant.
+Thought to have originated in ancient Egypt, incense is another lovely option to make your room more fragrant.
 They smell great and the scent can help you unwind after a long, tiring day.

 As they still require to be lit with a flame, be sure to keep them away from flammable objects and away from the reach of kids and pets.
 Their cinders are small but that's all it takes sometimes to cause an incident.